dafer45/TBTK/doc/InstallationInstructions.md

 | FileReader and FileWriter                  |        |       |        |      |                  |           |      | X    |

 # Download TBTK {#DownloadTBTK}
-TBTK can be downloaded from github.
+TBTK can be downloaded from github, which is done by typing
-Assuming git (https://git-scm.com/) is installed, type
 ```bash
 	git clone https://github.com/dafer45/TBTK/
 ```